cloudevhkguru/hkbus-enquiry-api/README.md

 - Both sets of API allow the user to use the get method to extract the information but have different requirements on path variables.
 For example, API of KMB and LWB does not require putting the company symbol (i.e. kmb or lwb) in the path meanwhile company symbol is a mandatory parameter for API of CTB and NWFB.

 - Bus route API of KMB and LWB offers the direction of bus route meanwhile the API of CTB and NWFB does not.

-This project is to create APIs using uniformed request and response for the user to get the information from the different bus service providers.

 <p align="right">(<a href="#top">back to top</a>)</p>